esl/MongooseIM/doc/modules/mod_inbox.md

 A list of supported inbox boxes by the server.
 This can be used by clients to classify their inbox entries in any way that fits the end-user.
 The strings provided here will be used verbatim in the IQ query as described in [Inbox – Filtering and Ordering](../open-extensions/inbox.md#filtering-and-ordering).

 !!! note
-    `inbox`, `archive`, and `bin` are reserved box names and are always enabled, therefore they don't need to –and must not– be specified in this section.
+    `inbox`, `archive`, and `bin` are reserved box names and are always enabled, therefore they don't need to –and must not– be specified in this section. `all` has a special meaning in the box query and therefore is also not allowed as a box name.

     If the asynchronous backend is configured, automatic removals become moves to the `bin` box, also called "Trash bin".
 This is to ensure eventual consistency.
 Then the bin can be emptied, either on a [user request](../open-extensions/inbox.md#examples-emptying-the-trash-bin), or through an [admin API endpoint](../mod_inbox_commands#admin-endpoint).